Hong Kong station: Station layout

 Although two Airport Express platforms have been constructed, only Platform 1 is in use.
 For the convenience of passengers, a taxi rank and a hotel shuttle service are provided on the same level once the passenger has exited through the gates.

 The Tung Chung line and Airport Express are located considerably far away from each other.
 The Tung Chung line concourse is located one level below the Airport Express platform.
 There, passengers have to take an escalator or elevator down one additional level to access the Tung Chung line trains.
 In addition, passengers transferring from the Tung Chung line (or other MTR lines at Central) to Airport Express line or vice versa need to exit the paid area and reenter through the designated Airport Express fare gates or vice versa.
 If necessary, passengers seeking to transfer between Airport Express and the other lines serving Hong Kong and Central stations must purchase another ticket or top up their Octopus card to cover the cost of the next leg.

 In July 2007, MTR installed two "Self-service Point" machines, for the first time in Hong Kong, at the Tung Chung line platform.
-These unmanned machines help resolve passengers' issues such as having lost the ticket or being unable to use the Octopus card to exit.
+These unstaffed machines help resolve passengers' issues such as having lost the ticket or being unable to use the Octopus card to exit.
 They also have a visual conference system so that the staff can assist passengers remotely.